markknol/coconut.questions/README.md

 </details>

-## How to an create inline scope inside a view?
+## How to an approach inline scope inside a view?

 Is it possible to create/define a new observable scope within the view?
 Something like this: